wanx-troopers/wanx-troopers.github.io/LoRA-alchemy.md

 Note: "dyno" model does patching which cannot be done by a lora.

-## Reward Loras

-Re HPS and MPS "reward" loras: "if it's not human-domain these loras are not going to well well do to rewards heavily biased towards people aesthetics.
-So say, doing a demon, it'll be more human than demon".

 ## Special Use

 Wan 2.1 and 2.2 LoRA-s: